 Don't leave home without knowing these six essential survival skills.
 Our free survival mini guide reveals the strategies of:

-Yarrow (Archillea millefolium) has a similar flower structure as water hemlock however its leaves and stem have a hairy appearance.
+Yarrow (Archillea millefolium) has a similar flower structure as compared to water hemlock, however yarrow's leaves and stem have a hairy appearance.
 Hemlock's leaves and stem are smooth.

 Other: Historically, it is said that some Native American tribes once used hemlock to poison tips of arrows for hunting purposes.